Monkey Kettle wants your short stories!

-At the start of 2013, Monkey Kettle produced “Monkey Tails of Terror”, a collection by Monkey Kettle readers and contributors based around a Horror theme.
+At the start of 2013, Monkey Kettle produced “Monkey Tails of Terror”, a compilation of short stories by Monkey Kettle readers and contributors based around a Horror theme.
 You can buy copies from Lulu.com here.

 You can submit as many stories as you like any of the themes you wish, but we will be limiting the final collections to one story per author.